March 18, 2020

 font ios

-You should add your fonts by pressing the plus symbol, then Add Other... option, selecting your fonts from your src/assets/fonts folder, and Finish.
+You should add your fonts by pressing the plus symbol, then Add Other... option, select your fonts from your src/assets/fonts folder and Finish.

 Usage

-Finally, after all these steps, you can use customized fonts in your React Native project.
+Finally, after all these steps you will be able to use customized fonts in your React Native project.

-For example, you can create a very simple screen to test that everything is configured correctly.
-Add this in the src folder App.js and styles.js files.
+As an example, you can create a very simple screen, just to test everything is configured correctly.
+Add in src folder App.js and styles.js files.

 App.js: